Mari Leavitt

 Mari Lynn Kruger Leavitt (née Hyzer; born 1968) is an American politician from Washington.
 She serves in the Washington House of Representatives for 28th legislative district in Pierce County.

+Education

 Leavitt earned an associate degree from Tacoma Community College.
 She later earned bachelor's and master's degrees from Western Washington University before getting her PhD in Community College Leadership at Oregon State University.